groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/delete/docx.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Explore the Features We Provide"
+    title: "Explore the features we provide"
     exclude: "delete"
     description: "Discover the full range of signature solutions and operations available in our system"
     items: